Getting Started with Semantic Technologies

-- In spite of recent huge strides on the part of Schema.org, Facebook’s Open Graph, and others, the vision of an entire Web of interoperable data has still not yet been realized.
+- Despite recent huge strides on the part of Schema.org, Facebook’s Open Graph, and others, the vision of an entire Web of interoperable data has still not yet been realized.

-- In spite of significant early corporate adoption by a select few frontrunners, most companies have not yet started using (or are even unaware of the existence of) Semantic Web technologies.
+- Notwithstanding significant early corporate adoption by a select few frontrunners, most companies have not yet started using (or are even unaware of the existence of) Semantic Web technologies.

-- The learning curve for using Semantic Web technologies is steep because few educational resources currently exist for users new to the concepts, and still fewer resources can be found that discuss when and how to apply the technologies to real world scenarios.
+- The learning curve for using Semantic Web technologies is perceived to be steep because few educational resources currently exist for users new to the concepts, and still fewer resources can be found that discuss when and how to apply the technologies to real world scenarios.